TheEdoRan/next-safe-action/website/docs/safe-action-client/extend-a-client.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 description: Learn how to use both a basic and an authorization client at the same time in your project.
 ---

-# Extend base client
+# Extend a client

 A common and recommended pattern with this library is to extend the base safe action client, to cover different use cases that you might want and/or need in your applicaton.